 Media law can be notoriously expensive.
 We are confident our charges represent excellent value for money, particularly for a specialist field practised by relatively few solicitors.
 Our work is of the highest standard.
-We are well-respected by media practitioners and listed in the Legal 500 as a leading firm in the field of defamation law and privacy law.
-Iain Wilson, the partner heading up the department, is ranked as a leading individual in the discipline in the prestigious Chambers & Partners and Thomson Reuters Super Lawyers directories.
+Every case we handle has partner involvement.
+We are well-respected by media practitioners.
+As well as being listed in the prestigious Legal 500 directory as a leading firm in the field of defamation law and privacy law, every solicitor in the media law department is recommended by the directory.
+Equally, the firm is ranked as a leading firm by Chambers & Partners for defamation and reputation management work, with Iain Wilson and Max Campbell individually recognised.
 Most importantly, we achieve positive results for our clients and excellent feedback.

 Litigation can be costly.
 Therefore at the outset of your case we will conduct a cost benefit analysis with you (for example, if your case succeeded would your opponent able to pay any judgment or costs order?)
 We will talk you through this process.
 We offer honest and pragmatic advice to our clients.
 We will always consider alternative options, including other causes of action (such as harassment and defamation) and approaching intermediaries.

 Like most litigation firms, we charge by the hour and our costs will depend on the factual and legal complexity of your case and the volume of material that needs to be considered.
 In a relatively straightforward case the cost of reviewing/analysing the material/the legal position, taking detailed instructions, advising and preparing a substantive Letter of Claim or Letter of Response will be in the region of £1,200-3,000 plus vat.

 The cost of issuing court proceedings and taking a matter to trial vary considerably depending on the case.
 We will talk through the likely costs of proceedings with you in person.